 Most cases the more round the pearl, the higher the value.
 Some exceptions are for interesting or beautifully shaped baroques, which are free formed pearls.
 Pearl shape of all shapes will be graded seperately.

-Experts examine surface quality to determine the blemishes on the pearl.
+S urface is the top layer of the pearls.
+Experts examine the surface quality to determine the blemishes on the pearl.
 No pearl is considered flawless, however top quality loose pearls will not contain flaws visible to the naked eyed.
 There are many different types of pearl flaws, each effect the pearl differently.
 Blemishes range from skin imperfections, dents, and pits; Pits being the least acceptable flaw.Strands surfaces are graded as a whole.
 Loose pearls, on the other hand, are graded individually.

 Cultured Sea Pearls have mantle tissue and a nucleus from a donor mollusk inserted inside the oyster to begin the process of the oyster forming the pearl.
 The thicker the layers of nacre, the greater the luster and the longer you can expect the beauty of the pearl to last.
 Low quality pearls have thin layers of nacre which affect to the beauty and longevity of the pearl.